-Tom advises all of his clients to be transparent.
+Tom advises all of his clients to be transparent to avoid this operational mistake.
 He also teaches them how to address observations and present information to make their audits easier.

 "I recently assisted a client with a sales-amendment inspection.
 We had proper documentation and were super organized, and because of that, we received the amendment in seven days.”

-Here are Tom's tips on how to best prepare for audits:
+Here are Tom's tips on best practices to prepare for audits:

 - During inspections, own up to missing procedures, deviations, and complaints.
 These are ultimately all common things that happen in a facility.
 Being honest and upfront will lead to fewer major or critical observations from Health Canada.